learn-co-curriculum/python-p4-tcp-http-and-websocket/README.md

 messages are sent between networks on the internet.
 It is upheld by all internet-based applications.

+### TCP

 Where IP is focused on messages, TCP is focused on connections.
 It is a stateful protocol, meaning that it remembers previous transactions for the duration of the connection.
-This statefulness makes TCP _reliable_: it knows what works and what doesn't based on its history.
-It also makes TCP _kind of slow_.

-While TCP is imperfect, it makes for a great base for faster and more specific protocols.
-In this lesson, we're going to dive deeper into two of those: HTTP and Websocket.
+Imagine you want to send a message to your friend who lives far away.
+You decide to write a letter and send it through the mail.
+Now, to ensure that your friend receives the message correctly, you want to make sure it doesn't get lost or mixed up along the way.
+That's where TCP comes in.

+TCP is like a smart postal service for sending data over the internet.
+It takes your message and breaks it down into smaller pieces called packets.
+Each packet contains a part of your message and some additional information.

+Next, TCP adds some special information to each packet.
+It includes the address of the sender (that's you) and the address of the receiver (your friend).
+This way, the packets know where to go.

+TCP also numbers each packet in order.
+It's like labeling the packets with numbers, starting from one, so your friend can put them back together correctly.
+This is important because the packets may not arrive in the same order they were sent.
+They can take different routes over the internet, and sometimes they arrive out of order.

+Now, your packets are ready to be sent.
+TCP hands them over to the internet, which is like the postal service.
+The internet ensures that the packets are delivered to your friend's computer.

+When your friend's computer receives the packets, TCP comes into action again.
+It checks if any packets are missing or got damaged during the journey.
+If that happens, TCP asks the sender to send those missing or damaged packets again.
+This ensures that your friend gets all the packets and can read your message correctly.

+Finally, TCP puts the packets back together in the correct order.
+It looks at the numbers on the packets and arranges them in the right sequence.
+Once all the packets are in the right order, your friend's computer can read your complete message.

+TCP takes place in the **transport layer** of the networking stack.
+The transport layer is like the post office, handling the transportation of your letter.
+It takes care of how the letter will be delivered from your location to your friend's location.
+It ensures that the letter is sent reliably and efficiently, making sure it doesn't get lost or damaged along the way.
+The transport layer uses different methods, just like different shipping companies might use trucks, airplanes, or ships to transport packages.

+TCP is considered a stateful protocol because it establishes a connection, keeps track of the ongoing communication, ensures packets arrive reliably and in order, manages flow control, and maintains the connection until the conversation is complete.
+This statefulness allows for efficient and error-free data transmission over the internet.

+So, TCP is like a smart postal service that breaks your message into smaller pieces, labels them with numbers, sends them over the internet, and ensures that they arrive in the right order and without any errors.
+It makes sure your messages reach their destination _reliably_ and _correctly_.

 ***

 ## Hypertext Transfer Protocol (HTTP)

-Hypertext Transfer Protocol, or HTTP, is built atop TCP and allows users and applications to communicate via hypertext (e.g. HTML).
-Most internet users have likely noticed that HTTP is the most popular means of accessing internet resources by far.
-It adheres to a client-server model, where the client is typically a web browser and the server is...well, a server!
-Every web application has one, after all.
+Hypertext Transfer Protocol, or HTTP, is built atop TCP and allows users and applications to communicate via hypertext (e.g., HTML).
+It's the foundation of the World Wide Web and is widely used for accessing internet resources.

+HTTP follows a client-server model, where the client is usually a web browser, and the server is, well...a server!
+Every web application has its own server to handle the requests and deliver the requested resources.

-In HTTP, the client opens a connection to make a request, then waits for a response from the server.
-The connection ends when the response is received and the server does not keep any data while waiting for a new request.
-This means that HTTP is stateless- even though it's built on top of TCP, a stateful protocol!
-Because HTTP is stateless, it is faster than traditional TCP.
+When using HTTP, the client initiates a connection with the server to make a request.
+It sends a message to the server asking for a specific resource, such as a webpage or a file.
+The client then waits for the server's response.
+Once the response is received, the connection is closed.
+This means that HTTP is stateless, even though it is built on top of TCP, which is a stateful protocol.

+Being stateless means that the server doesn't remember any information about the client's previous requests.
+It treats each request as an independent, standalone request.
+This design simplifies server implementation, improves scalability, and allows for better load balancing.

+HTTP uses the **application layer** of the networking stack.
+Returning to our letter-carrier analogy, application layer is like the content of the letter.
+It's the actual reason why you are sending the letter in the first place.
+It could be a birthday gift, a letter, or a book.
+The application layer determines what type of information or resource you want to send to your friend.
+The application layer is _on top of the transport layer_ in the networking stack- this means that HTTP requests are sent after work in the transport layer is complete.

-HTTP requests are typically sent over port 80.
-If you see a URL without a specified port in your browser, it might be running on port 80.
-If you see a lock to the left of the domain name, however, you're running on port 443 for HTTPS.
+In HTTP, requests are typically sent over port 80.
+When you enter a URL in your browser without specifying a port, it defaults to port 80.
+However, if you see a lock icon to the left of the domain name in your browser, it indicates that you're using port 443 for HTTPS.

 ### HTTPS